 Kakiwake uke (literally: “dividing-apart block”) is commonly referred to as a wedge block by most English-speaking karateka.
-However, we will refrain from doing so, to avoid confusion with the wedge technique.
-(Also, we do this because “kakiwake” is just fun to say.)
+However, we will refrain from doing so, to avoid confusion with the wedge technique (...and because “kakiwake” is just fun to say.)

-Kakiwake uke is a specialized move for breaking free from front chokes or lapel grabs.
+Kakiwake uke is a specialized move for breaking front chokes or lapel grabs.
 To perform a kakiwake uke:

 - Start with your hands on your hips.

-- Next, pull your elbows forward, to raise your hands up along your centerline to head level.
-This is just like throwing a double uppercut.
+- Next, pull your elbows forward, to raise your hands up along your centerline to head level, just like throwing a double uppercut.

-- Finally, turn your wrists so that your hands point up and to the outside, at 45° angle.
-Pull both of your hands down and to the outside at a 45° angle, so that your hands will hook the opponent’s wrists.
+- Finally, turn your wrists to the outside, to point your hands out and up at 45° angle.
+Pull both of your hands down and to the outside at a 45° angle, hooking the opponent’s wrists with your shutō.

-When done correctly, a kakiwake uke will trace an invisible up-arrow in the air (↑), and finish with your hands directly in front of your shoulders.
-Kakiwake uke can be performed using either closed fists or the shutō as the point-of-contact.
+When done correctly, kakiwake uke traces an invisible up-arrow (↑), and finishes with your hands directly in front of your shoulders.
+Kakiwake uke can be performed with either closed fists or shutō hands.

-For best results, take a small step or shift your weight backwards when performing a kakiwake uke, to force the opponent to overextend themselves and compromise their balance.
+For best results, take a small shift or step backwards when performing a kakiwake uke, to force the opponent to overextend themselves and compromise their balance.